lbryio/lbry.com/content/faq/lbry-basics.md

 2. Rewards are completely optional, you can use LBRY without them.
 You'll need to acquire LBC to publish, but viewing is free.

-3. To edit any channels you have control over, click on Channels from the right-hand side of the app and select the desired channel.
+3. To edit your channel, click on Channels from the right-hand side of the app and select the desired channel.
 You'll see an edit button next to the channel name.
 If using spee.ch uploads for thumbnails/covers, make sure to click the upload button after selecting the files.

 4. To sync balances and preferences across devices, make sure you have Syncing enabled on the Settings page.

-### What is the purpose of having my email connected to LBRY?
+## What is the purpose of having my email connected to LBRY?
 Emails are collected to authenticate a lbry.tv account and [uniquely identify](/faq/identity-requirements) users so that they can be eligible for [LBRY Rewards](#rewards), sync account data, and to stay up to date on the latest LBRY happenings.
 See our [Privacy FAQ](/faq/privacy-and-data) for more information on what data is collected.

-### How do I change my LBRY connected email?
+## How do I change my LBRY connected email?
 If you ever need to change your LBRY email address or sign out, please see [this guide](/faq/how-to-change-email).
 If you sign into a new email and need to transfer your verification status and account (lbry.tv only users), you'll need to [reach out to us](/faq/support) in order to link your accounts.

-### What if I want to run LBRY on multiple computers or different Windows accounts?
+## What if I want to run LBRY on multiple computers or different Windows accounts?
-If you want to run the LBRY app on multiple PCs or on other platforms like Android, you can sign in with the same email on all devices.
-Your account data and preferences will be synced as long as it's enabled.
+If you want to run LBRY on multiple PCs or on other platforms like Android, you can sign in with the same email on all devices.
+Your account data and preferences will be synced as long as it's enabled in Settings.

-### What are LBRY Rewards? {#rewards}
+## What are LBRY Rewards? {#rewards}
 [LBRY Rewards](/faq/rewards) are used to distribute LBRY Credits (LBC) to new and existing users by allowing them to explore app functions and complete tasks which generate LBC as a reward.
 In order to be eligible for rewards, you need to [verify your identity](/faq/identity-requirements) which uniquely identifies you as an LBRY user.

-### What is a wallet and how do I find it? {#wallet}
+## What is a wallet and how do I find it? {#wallet}
 A wallet is a secure, digital wallet used to store, send and receive cryptocurrencies like LBRY Credits(LBC).
-The LBRY app comes with its own wallet and is stored locally on your device and nowhere else unless you enable the Sync feature. **If you do not enable syncing, it is critical that you [backup your wallet data](/faq/how-to-backup-wallet) in case you lose access to your PC or need to [migrate](/faq/backup-data) to a new one.**
+LBRY comes with its own wallet and is stored locally on your device and nowhere else unless you enable the Sync feature. **If you do not enable syncing, it is critical that you [backup your wallet data](/faq/how-to-backup-wallet) in case you lose access to your PC or need to [migrate](/faq/backup-data) to a new one.**

-To find your wallet in the LBRY App, click on your LBC Balance showing at the top right of the App (Balance may show as `0 LBC` if you have not credits).
+To find your wallet on LBRY, click on your LBC Balance showing at the top right of the App (Balance may show as `0 LBC` if you have not credits).
 Clicking it will give you a dropdown menu, select `Wallet` from the dropdown and it should display the wallet overview page which shows your balance, send / receive and recent transactions.

 The LBRY wallet is different from other cryptocurrencies because it also stores your shared content's metadata in the form of [claims](/faq/naming) when using the [publishing features](/faq/how-to-publish).
 Claim related [wallet transactions](/faq/transaction-types) ensure that the blockchain uniquely identifies your content and the payment/tips can be routed appropriately.

-### Where do I find my LBC wallet address?
+## Where do I find my LBC wallet address?
 You can find your wallet address by first clicking on your LBC Balance showing at the top right of the App (Balance may show as `0 LBC` if you have not credits).
 Clicking it will give you a dropdown menu, select `Wallet` from the dropdown.
 It'll come up with the wallet overview which shows your balance, LBC address and recent transactions.